 From snapshots of the system state to the easy photo management features, the QNAP TS-231P3 is a more capable device than you might think from the price.
 Another useful feature here is the ability to hot-swap lower capacity drives for larger capacity drives as and when needed, so if you need more storage, you can have it.

 The DiskStation DS920+ from Synology is going to set you back a significant amount of money, but it's a premium-level NAS drive that justifies its price and its packed with features that power users can take advantage of – you can even expand the RAM up to 32GB and you can add a Synology DX517 to reach a massive 9 bays.

 With 225 MB/s encrypted sequential reading and writing performance, this is a piece of hardware that isn't messing about, and there are two built-in M.2 SSD slots you can take advantage of too.
 You don't get these sorts of features on cheaper models, and they can make a significant difference to performance.

 From backing up your computer(s) to having a media streaming library that the whole family can share, the Synology DiskStation DS920+ is capable of doing it all, and you can mix together up to a whopping 108TB of storage here as well.
 You've also got two USB ports and an eSATA port to make use of besides Wi-Fi and Ethernet.

 Here's a 2-bay NAS drive for not very much money at all from TerraMaster, a brand that's worth a look if you want something a little different from the norm (and want to save yourself some cash too).
-While its specs can't match more premium models and it's not the easiest on the eye, it covers all the NAS basics nicely, and is stylishly designed too.
+While its specs can't match more premium models and it's not the easiest on the eye, it covers all the NAS basics nicely, which will be fine for most people.